errantpacket/CTF/KB/FORENSICS_volatility_linux_memory.md

 What this is: A solid updated reference page for forensics CTFs

-What this is not: A training course in using Volatility, see [https://memoryanalysis.net/](https://memoryanalysis.net/) if thats your thing.
+What this is **NOT**: A training course in using Volatility, see [https://memoryanalysis.net/](https://memoryanalysis.net/) if thats your thing.

 **Special thanks to the BuyLowShellHigh CTF team** for their contributions, encouragement, and the memory forensics challenges that shaped this methodology.